SkylineCommunications/dataminer-docs/user-guide/Troubleshooting/Known_issues/KI_NATS_port_9090.md

 - NATS is stopped.

-- 2kB worth of log files can be found in the *C:\Skyline DataMiner\NATS\nats-account-server* folder.
+- Several 2kB large log files can be found in the *C:\Skyline DataMiner\NATS\nats-account-server* folder.

   > [!NOTE]
   > This number can increase at a rapid pace (over 30,000 files in 12 hours).